bet4a/d3wiki/Time-Intervals.md

 <a name="sundayOfYear" href="#wiki-sundayOfYear">#</a> d3.time.**sundayOfYear**(*date*)

 Returns the Sunday-based week number for the given date.
 The first day of the year (January 1) is always the 0th week.
+Equivalent to [d3.time.format](Time-Formatting)'s %U directive.

 <a name="mondayOfYear" href="#wiki-mondayOfYear">#</a> d3.time.**mondayOfYear**(*date*)

 Returns the Monday-based week number for the given date.
 The first day of the year (January 1) is always the 0th week.
+Equivalent to [d3.time.format](Time-Formatting)'s %W directive.

 <a name="tuesdayOfYear" href="#wiki-tuesdayOfYear">#</a> d3.time.**tuesdayOfYear**(*date*)